wjb127/life-timer-privacy/README.md

 ---

-**This Privacy Policy is effective from May 31, 2024.**
+**This Privacy Policy is effective from June 1, 2025.**

 ---

-*Life Timer Team is committed to protecting your privacy.
+*앱돌이공장 is committed to protecting your privacy.
 If you have any questions, please feel free to contact us at any time.*